grnet/synnefo/docs/install-guide-debian.rst

 Register pithos view as an OAuth 2.0 client
 -------------------------------------------

-Starting from synnefo version 0.15, the pithos view, in order to get access to the data of a protected pithos resource, has to be granted authorization for the specific resource by astakos.
+Starting from Synnefo version 0.15, the pithos view, in order to get access to the data of a protected pithos resource, has to be granted authorization for the specific resource by astakos.